 Host a barbecue

-Everyone and their mother will be hosting a good ol’ BBQ this summer, so why not upstage just a tad and come grill here:
+One of the most classic of all summer activities, everyone and their mother will be hosting a good ol’ BBQ this summer.
+So, why not upstage just a tad and come grill here:

-or just get some of the best barbeque in town and bring your whole gang to Smokin’ Moe’s.
+or just get some of the best barbecue in town and bring your whole gang to the Smoke House.

 Stay up all night and watch the sunrise